California College Republicans: Chairmen of the California College Republicans

+There have been seven chairmen of CCR to serve a second distinct term.
+One chair, Jim Michalski, served three terms.
+And another, Nate Bymel, served two terms non-consecutively.

 Committeemen of the California College Republicans

 The Committeeman of the California College Republicans is a role that has changed over time.
 From 1967 to 1969, the role served as a representative to the College Republican National Committee (CRNC).
 The role was then merged with the position of chairman.
 In 2021, the role of Committeeman was reestablished to serve as a representative of CCR with newly CRNC-independent state federations, the College Republicans United, and the California Republican Party.

-The current Committeeman is Dylan Martin of San Diego, elected on July 10, 2021.
-He is the first known to hold the post since 1969.
+The current Committeeman is Hitesh Kamisetty elected in June 2025.